getglass/genesis-playbook/README.md

 ## Legal notices
 The AWX Project is a trademark of Red Hat, Inc., used with permission.

+## Author information
+This playbook uses examples from https://github.com/geerlingguy/ansible-role-awx which were written by Jeff Geerling.

 ## Bugs and TODOs
 * You must manually add yourself to the Docker user group before attempting to deploy the MCM.
 Example -